Hippocampome-Org/hco_dev_docs/docs/synaptic_probabilities/propagate_errors.md

 =============================

 Strategy: the calculations create several temporary SQL tables (views) that are used to store intermediary values.
-The only perminant table added is SynproParcelVolumes.
+The only permanent table added is SynproParcelVolumes.
 The temporary tables will be removed upon starting a new MySQL session, and can be automatically added again with the build_error_prop.sh script as described below.
 This helps avoid taking up database space with intermediary tables when that is not needed.
-Possibly the total_nps, total_noc, and total_sp tables may become perminant but that can be decided in the future.
+Possibly the total_nps, total_noc, and total_sp tables may become permanent but that can be decided in the future.

 Usage note: while each implementation step is listed below, it is recommended to run build_error_prop.sh to run all steps unless there is interest in inspecting an